 - Masters in Information Systems

 - Data Science Certificates

 - PhD in Data Science

-We found 20 universities in our directory offering online master’s in data science programs.
+We found 20 universities in our directory offering online master’s in computer engineering programs.
 If you represent a university and would like to contact us about editing any of our listings, or adding new programs, please send an email to email@example.com.

 Syracuse University’s College of Engineering and Computer Science offers a Master of Science in Computer Engineering program delivered online.
 This program requires 30 credits and prepares students to create groundbreaking hardware and software solutions in an ever-changing industry.
 Students will gain the skills to solve computer engineering challenges through live, online classes, an on-campus immersion, and interactive coursework.
 The M.S. in Computer Engineering program requires applicants hold a bachelor’s degree in a related technical field with a GPA of 3.0 or higher.
 Applicants must submit official transcripts, letters of recommendation, a resume, and a personal statement.
 GRE waivers are available for qualified applicants.

 At Auburn University, the disciplines of Electrical and Computer Engineering are combined to to form well-rounded graduates who are uniquely qualified to pursue careers in industries as diverse as power distribution, communications and biomedical research.The 33 credit program is offered in an asynchronous format with a curriculum focusing on: computer systems, electromagnetics, communications, control systems, power systems, and electronics.
 This online M.S. program can be completed at a student’s own pace, with courses available at any time.
 However, the the program must be completed within six years.